 Vanguard Total Bond Market Index Fund Admiral Shares.
-The investment seeks to reflect the performance of a broad, market-weighted bond index.
+The investment seeks the performance of Bloomberg Barclays U.S. Aggregate Float Adjusted Index.
 This index represents a wide spectrum of public, investment-grade, taxable, fixed income securities in the United States-including government, corporate, and international dollar-denominated bonds, as well as mortgage-backed and asset-backed securities-all with maturities of more than 1 year.